 - Amyotrophic Lateral Sclerosis (ALS)

-The potential of iPads, and related mobile devices, to transform the lives of people with disabilities is phenomenal as they can be used as very flexible, universal and update-able tools (vs fixed “made for the disabled” hardware) for activities like reading (E-books), education (online courses), communication (email, texting, telephone), speech generation, environmental control (thermostat control, TV remote), and rehabilitation (prompting exercise regimes, “neuro-gaming” rehab apps).
+The potential of iPads, and related mobile devices, to transform the lives of people with disabilities is phenomenal as they can be used as very flexible, universal and update-able tools (vs fixed “made for the disabled” hardware) for activities like reading (ebooks), education (online courses), communication (email, texting, telephone), speech generation, environmental control (thermostat control, TV remote), and rehabilitation (prompting exercise regimes, “neuro-gaming” rehab apps).
+This reality is why we built Tecla products.
+Our cloud-connected assistive device, tecla-e, has changed the lives of these individuals by offering access to the same products able-bodied consumers already have.
 In this case, quadriplegic users need only update the iPad apps to keep up with new advances vs acquiring a new piece of hardware.
 Here are some alternatives for quadriplegics to access the iPad and iPhone.

 1. Voice Only Control (or All Voice Control)

-- Noisy Environments – While voice control works well in the confines of a single dwelling house, it is nearly useless in urban environments.
+- Noisy Environments – While voice control works well within the confines of a single dwelling house, it is nearly useless in urban environments.

 - Battery Drain – Having Apple’s Siri or Google Now listening all the time for voice commands can lead to significant battery drain.

 - Limited to Clear Language: Users with an accent, low-volume voice or that have a speech impairment also not be able to take advantage of this solution.

 Previously, Siri could only be activated when a caregiver unlocked the user's iPhone or iPad, but now with "Hey Siri," quadriplegics now have more control with the voice assistant by eliminating the need to press and hold the home button.
 Apple took it a step further with the iPhone X with the face recognition, allowing quadriplegics to have security alongside access.